VMLYR/journey-driven-development/en/00_Front_Matter/009_introduction.md

 1. Make high quality software fast.
 2. Make it easy to learn our process.
 3. Make it easy to modify our process.
-4. Continuously and incrementally improve the above goals measurably.